sales@effectrode.com

 The winding tension of the grid wire [ed: ten micrometres (microns) in diameter, which is thinner than a human hair] is important, since the grid may be at a temperature of about 400°C during normal operation.
 Under these conditions, thermal expansion of the grid wires must not produce slackening [ed: resulting in microphony].
 On the other hand, the tension must not closely approach the breaking strain of the wire, which may be as low as five grammes.
 The winding tension is controlled by a specially developed technique which measures the tension of each individual turn of completed grids.

 Fascinating stuff, eh.
 To all intents and purposes it’s rocket science—the real engineering behind better tube tone.
 Modern marketing efforts, such as the promise of improved tone through cryogenic treatment of tubes or tube rebranding seem terribly misguided, even crass in light of these few excerpts written all those years ago by Mullard scientists and engineers.
-And this book is just one of Mullard’s commerically available texts.
+And this book is just one of Mullard’s commercially available texts.
 Their specialised manufacturing processes for efficient, quiet cathodes, alloy formulas, and other tricks of the trade were closely kept, patented secrets and that information was not for general release.
 This knowledge resided in technical documents filed away in cabinets contained within the walls of Mullard’s building premises, in the minds of the scientists and the hands of skilled workers, some of which devoted their entire lives to the art.
-Many of those people are no longer with us and I wonder if any the technical documentation survives—maybe a few of the papers are gathering dust in the darkness of some old boy’s attic or perhaps they ended up in the archives of Philips Research Eindhoven, waiting for a time when tube manufacture becomes a commerical reality again.
+Many of those people are no longer with us and I wonder if any the technical documentation survives—maybe a few of the papers are gathering dust in the darkness of some old boy’s attic or perhaps they ended up in the archives of Philips Research Eindhoven, waiting for a time when tube manufacture becomes a commercial reality again.
 We can but dream.
 Until then, for me at least, the real quest for tone lies in the art of engineering tube circuit designs and the quality of materials and techniques utilised in the fabrication of tubes.

 derelict_philips_admin_building_august_2017_640px